 Kratom Withdrawal Timeline

-While there have not yet been enough studies performed to get a clear picture of Kratom withdrawal in humans, we can look at some documented cases¹² to get a rough idea of the time involved in the acute (potentially dangerous) withdrawal phase.
-Having very similar symptoms to Opioid withdrawal, going through withdrawal from Kratom appears to take a similar amount of time to complete the acute phase.
-Depending on the amounts and length of time you used Kratom, the acute phase lasts roughly 4 to 7 days.
-It would be wise to seek medical attention for Kratom withdrawal, especially for the first few days to make sure you undergo this process in the safest way possible.
+While there have not yet been enough studies performed to get a clear picture of kratom withdrawal in humans, we can look at some documented cases to get a rough idea of the time involved in the acute phase of kratom withdrawal.
+Having very similar symptoms to opioid withdrawal, going through withdrawal from kratom appears to take a similar amount of time.
+Depending on the amounts and length of time that someone used kratom, the acute phase of withdrawal lasts roughly 4 to 7 days.
+It is highly recommended to seek medical help when facing kratom withdrawal.

 First 24 Hours

-Withdrawal symptoms will begin around 12 hours from the last time you used Kratom.
-The first symptoms will be diaphoresis (excessive sweating) and weakness with an increase in anxiety.
-These will start off very mild and escalate dramatically over the first day.
-From roughly 12 to 24 hours after Kratom use, you can expect to also begin experiencing muscle, joint, or bone pain, abdominal pain and nausea, and visual distortions (not necessarily hallucinations).
+Withdrawal symptoms will begin around 12 hours from the last time someone used kratom.
+The first symptoms will be excessive sweating with an increase in anxiety.
+This starts off very mild and usually escalates dramatically over the first day.
+From roughly 12 to 24 hours after the last kratom use muscle, joint, bone pain, abdominal pain and nausea, and visual distortions may be expected.
 A fever is also expected to begin during the first day and possibly worsen.
 Anxiety will increase throughout the day and night and insomnia is extremely common during the first few days.
-Cravings for Kratom may also begin at this point.
-Also, mood swings (sometimes very intense) may be expected, but the appearance of mood swings and their intensity varies greatly between people.
+Cravings for kratom may also begin at this point alongside mood swings, but the appearance of mood swings and their intensity varies greatly between people.